PlesneviyGRIB/Projects/MeshSimplificationProject/README.md

-# Team project of Mesh Simplification.
+# Team project of Mesh Simplification

 The idea of the project was to write various algorithms for simplification heavy 3D models.